felixgrunberger/pyrococcus_reannotation/README.md

-# Re-annotation of the hyperthermophilic archaeon *Pyrococcus furiosus* using genome and RNA sequencing
+# Next generation DNA-Seq and differential RNA-Seq allow re-annotation of the *Pyrococcus furiosus* DSM 3638 genome and provide insights into archaeal antisense transcription
-Felix Grünberger (Institute of Microbiology and Archaea Center, University of Regensburg, Regensburg, Germany)

 This Github repository contains code, figures and documentation for reproducing our work and may be used for future similar projects.